 To start sending the fax, click on the blue "Send" button.
 The email and its attachments are sent to your service's fax servers, where they will be converted into a fax image and then forwarded to the fax machine's number.
 Afterwards, you'll receive a confirmation message in Gmail.

-Store Faxes You Receive on Dropbox
+Storing Faxes on Your Dropbox Disk

 The Dropbox add-on will also let you save incoming fax attachments to your virtual hard drive space.